AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/microsoft-dynamics-sync-details/campaign-sync-overview.md

 ---
 # Campaign Sync Overview {#campaign-sync-overview}

-As part of Campaign Sync, users can set up automation to operate on membership of a Dynamics campaign.
+As part of Campaign Sync, users can set up automation to operate on membership of a [!DNL Dynamics] campaign.
 Leads qualified to specific behaviors or demographics can be made part of Microsoft campaigns.

 >[!PREREQUISITES]
 >
->Update to the latest version of the Dynamics plug-in for Marketo.
+>Update to the latest version of the [!DNL Dynamics] plug-in for Marketo.

 The following flow actions are available: